datadotworld/data.world-py/CONTRIBUTING.md

 $ git pull upstream master
 $ git checkout -b my-feature-branch
 ```
+### Running Swagger-codegen
+Should you find the need to run swagger-codegen, you will need to make changes to some generated code in order to address an issue with OAuth.
+You can refer to the issue for more details: https://github.com/swagger-api/swagger-codegen/issues/10968
+After running swagger-codegen, you will need to update the `configurations.py` file by adding this [function](https://github.com/datadotworld/data.world-py/pull/120/files#diff-097089a848b0e5d38d7a980e2d1ffea3e687f544e286573cf79ef0297ba1e118R197-R202), and using it in the `auth_settings` function over [here](https://github.com/datadotworld/data.world-py/pull/120/files#diff-097089a848b0e5d38d7a980e2d1ffea3e687f544e286573cf79ef0297ba1e118R225).
 ### Write Tests

 Try to write a test that reproduces the problem you're trying to fix or describes a feature that you want to build.
 Add tests to spec.